mouseless/baked/docs/errors.md

 > [!NOTE]
 >
-> Lower and upper bound for an order is -5000 and 4999 respectively if
+> Lower and upper bound for an order is -5000 and 4999 respectively unless it is
-> global flag is set to false
+> a global order

-To fix this, make sure defined convention orders stays within the given boundaries
+To fix this, make sure defined convention orders stays within the given boundaries.

 ## `parameter-with-attribute`